-Internet: www.westmoreland.edu
+Online: www.westmoreland.edu

-Enrollment: approximately 5,084 full- and part-time students
+Enrollment: approximately 4,848 full- and part-time

+students

-Programs: 54 associate degree, 17 diploma, and 54 certificate programs with options that prepare students for careers or transfer to baccalaureate degree programs at four-year institutions.
+Programs: 62 associate degree, 17 diploma, and 48 certificate programs with options that prepare students for careers or transfer to baccalaureate degree programs at four-year institutions.

-Degrees Granted: associate of arts degree, associate of fine arts degree, associate of applied science degree, diploma and certificate
+Degrees Granted: associate of arts degree, associate of fine arts degree, associate of science degree, associate of applied science degree, diploma and certificate

-Youngwood Campus: The main campus is located in a rural setting a short distance from the New Stanton Interchange of the Pennsylvania Turnpike off Route 119.
+Campus: The main campus is located in a rural setting a short distance from the New Stanton Interchange of the Pennsylvania Turnpike off Route 119.
 The 80-acre campus comprises four buildings.
-Founders Hall, Commissioners Hall and Science Hall house general classrooms, science laboratories, computer and desktop publishing laboratories, multimedia technology laboratory, culinary arts laboratory with dining facility, dental hygiene clinic, radiology technology laboratory, greenhouse, theater, art gallery, library, Student Services, College Learning Center, Campus Children's Center, bookstore, student lounges, cafeteria, gymnasium, fitness center, and indoor running track.
+The Student Achievement Center, Commissioners Hall and the Science Innovation Center house general classrooms, science laboratories, computer and desktop publishing laboratories, multimedia technology laboratory, culinary arts laboratory with dining facility, dental hygiene clinic, radiology technology laboratory, theater, art gallery, library, Student Services, College Learning Center, College Store, student lounges, cafeteria, gymnasium, fitness center, and indoor running track.
 The Business & Industry Center contains classrooms, laboratories, offices and training facilities for area employers.
 In addition, there are athletic fields for baseball, softball and other sporting activities.
-All buildings are easily accessible to the physically disabled.
-There are also designated parking spaces for the physically disabled.
+All buildings are ADA accessible with designated ADA parking spaces.
 The Westmoreland smoking policy designates all buildings at the Youngwood campus and the education centers as smoke-free.